 Connect with how it feels to move

 Respond to what you feel the way your brain expects you to respond

 Understand how your structure is optimally organized for movement

 Learning to move well is natural and non-conscious for children, but adults that have become unaware must consciously reconnect with what they feel until it eventually becomes intrinsic again.

 You can address just your physical movements to enhance skills, get out of pain, or recover from injury.
 You can also choose to go far beyond the physical into a much deeper exploration of the mind-body connection.
 Refinement of the quality of how you move leads to your body and mind converging to function in seamless synchronicity.

 Through the quality of how you move you are poised to enter that special state of being where you function in timeless, effortless effort.
 In that state is your deepest potential to be more human than the human you are in this moment.
-Start your transition today with More Human Than Human.
+Start your transition today with Getting Smarter – It’s not what you think.